Ice Rule Engine Detailed Guide

 @EqualsAndHashCode(callSuper = true)

-public class AmountResult extends BaseLeafRoamResult { //The uid that needs to be issued is obtained from roam, so you can inherit BaseLeafRoamResult
+public class AmountResult extends BaseLeafRoamResult { // The uid to send balance is obtained from roam

 @Resource